nickjj/orats/README.md

 You will need to install the roles onto your workstation before you can use them.
 You can do that by running this command:

-`ansible-galaxy install nickjj.user nickjj.security nickjj.postgres nickjj.ruby nickjj.nodejs nickjj.nginx nickjj.rails nickjj.pumacorn nickjj.monit DavidWittman.redis --force`
+`ansible-galaxy install nickjj.user nickjj.security nickjj.postgres nickjj.ruby nickjj.nodejs nickjj.nginx nickjj.rails nickjj.whenever nickjj.pumacorn nickjj.sidekiq nickjj.monit DavidWittman.redis --force`

 ### Try it